Year of three popes

-A year of three popes is a year when the College of Cardinals of the Catholic Church is required to elect two new popes within the same calendar year.
-Such a year generally occurs when a newly elected pope dies or resigns very early into his papacy.
+A year of three popes is a year when the College of Cardinals of the Catholic Church is required to elect two new popes within the same calendar year, in particular the last instance in 1978.
+Such a year has historically occurred when a newly elected pope dies very early into his papacy.
 This results in the Catholic Church being led by three different popes during the same calendar year.
 In one instance, in 1276, there was a year of four popes.

 Instances

-The most recent instance of a year of three popes occurred in 1978.
-The three popes involved were: